smaremanda/add-in-docs/access/access-web-app-add-ins.md

 # Create add-ins for Access web apps
-Create an Office Add-in that extends Access web apps with custom HTML and JavaScript.

  _**Applies to:** Access apps for SharePoint | apps for Office | Office Add-ins_